dimaslanjaka/universal-framework/wp-content/plugins/hreflang-tags-by-dcgws/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-= Has this plugin reached End-of-Life? =

-I have decided to no longer add new features to our Lite version of HREFLANG Tags.
-However, after much thought and after considering all of our loyal users, we will continue to issue bug fixes or add new languages, as needed.

 = How can I purchase the Pro version? =